List of Taiwanese people by net worth

 This is a ranking list of Taiwanese wealthy people.
-The following is based on the annual estimated wealth and assets assessment compiled and published by American business magazine Forbes.
+The following is based on the annual estimated wealth and assets assessment compiled and published by the American business magazine Forbes.
 The wealth of 51 people exceeds $ 1 billion.
-Forbes does not include in the list all entrepreneurs and investors who have citizenship of the country.
+Forbes does not include all entrepreneurs and investors who are citizens of the country in the list.

 2022 list

 The fifty-one billionaires are listed as follows, including their Taiwanese rank (R#) and world rank (W#), citizenship, age, net worth, and source of wealth: